 I have two scavenger hunt options for you. 🙂

 I recommend splitting into teams if you have a big group or just work together and forget about the points.
 Head out into your local community and have fun taking photos and selfies.
 Mimic statues, be creative, have fun, but please remember to be respectful of people and places, especially where heroes are being honored.
-And if you can bless someone who has served our country or their family member, you should receive at least 10 bonus points. 🙂
+If you can bless someone who has served our country or their family member, you should receive at least 10 bonus points. 🙂

 The next option is a really flexible Scavenger Hunt.